 9. What have you learned about yourself from being a performer?
 That I’m capable of great things if I can get out of my own way.
 That I’m smarter than I think I am.
 That I’m dumber than I think I am.
 That I have a lot left to learn.

 10. You had a recurring role on HBO's Boardwalk Empire as "Bill McCoy."
 What was the best part about being part of this hit show?
 The lunch menu - are you kidding me?

-12. If you could have any super power, which one would you choose?
-The ability to grant empathy to people, who don’t have it or lack it.
+11. If you could have any super power, which one would you choose?
+The ability to see myself the way people who love me see me.